News

 1

-Ira Winder about 9 years ago
+Ira Winder over 9 years ago

 Exciting!
 Will they be using the design that MIT architecture professor Jan Wampler proposed all those years ago?
 He had a rather clever idea for introducing multiple layers of common space and mixed-use amenities within the building.